ProzorroUKR/openprocurement.api/docs/source/tendering/openeu/tutorial.rst

 .. http:example:: http/tutorial/add-exclusion-criteria.http
    :code:

+Before activating tender it is required to add sign document to tender.
+If there is no sign document during activation, we will see an error:

+.. http:example:: http/tutorial/notice-document-required.http
+   :code:

+Sign document should have `documentType: notice` and `title: *.p7s`.
+Let's add such document:

+.. http:example:: http/tutorial/add-notice-document.http
+   :code:

-After adding needed criteria we can activate our tender, so let's do that:
+After adding needed criteria and sign document we can activate our tender, so let's do that:

 .. http:example:: http/tutorial/tender-activating.http
    :code: